Laf111/CEMU-Batch-Framework/README.md

 - **Complete/create GFX packs for ALL games (even if they are still not officially supported).
 Support 4/3, 16/9, 16/10, 21/9, 32/9 and 48/9 aspect ratios**

-- **create FPS packs for ALL games (to run the games at 105, 110 or 120% for games using a FPS engine model.
-V-sync need to be disabled).**
+- **create FPS packs : for games using a FPS engine model, it allows you to play at 105, 110 or 120% emulation speed (V-sync need to be disabled).**

 - **For Wii-U owners:**
     - **install online files,**